qichaozhao/cards/_posts/2017-07-11-how-computers-work-2.md

 So, how does chaining a bunch of Full Adders together work?
 It's simpler than you think.

-Remember the process of (long addition)[http://www.mathematics-monster.com/lessons/long_addition.html], where we started by working from the rightmost digits, calculating the sum and carry, then moving onto the tens, calculating the sum and carry taking into account any previous carry, and so on?
+Remember the process of [long addition](http://www.mathematics-monster.com/lessons/long_addition.html), where we started by working from the rightmost digits, calculating the sum and carry, then moving onto the tens, calculating the sum and carry taking into account any previous carry, and so on?

 Well, that's it.